Deep Dive - Configure Coding for NetSuite

-This field depends on your mapping selection in Expensify and if the Segments were create before or after NetSuite release 2019.1.
+This field depends on your mapping selection in Expensify and if the Segments were created before or after NetSuite release 2019.1.

-For before 2019.1: You will need to go to the custom segment screen and click on the Application & Sourcing tab.
+For Segments created before the NetSuite release 2019.1: You will need to go to the custom segment screen and click on the Application & Sourcing tab.

 For mapping as tags, use the Field ID on the Transaction Columns tab: